-Caroline Pinfold has obtained one of the first payments under the Diffuse Mesothelioma Payments Scheme for one of her clients, Colin Delph.
+Caroline Pinfold has obtained one of the first payments under the Diffuse Mesothelioma Payments Scheme for one of her clients, CD.

-Mr Delph did receive the money but sadly we have heard he passed away earlier today; we offer our sincere condolences to his family.
+Mr CD did receive the money but sadly we have heard he passed away earlier today; we offer our sincere condolences to his family.

 The Government brought in regulations to establish a new Diffuse Mesothelioma Payment Scheme under the Mesothelioma Act 2014.
 The regulations allowed the Government to establish such a scheme for the purpose of making payments to eligible people with diffuse mesothelioma and also to eligible dependents of those who have died with diffuse mesothelioma.
 The scheme started on 1st July 2014.

 If you have been exposed to asbestos and would like further information please contact us by one of the following: